camaraproject/Governance/ProjectStructureAndRoles.md

 **Working Group participants**

 Each Project participant can be part of one or more of the Working Groups of the Project by subscribing to the mailing list(s).
-By that he gets the role Working Group participant, the WG_PARTICIPANTS.MD file(s) is/are then also adjusted by the administrators of the Project.
+By that the Project participant gets the role Working Group participant, the WG_PARTICIPANTS.MD file(s) is/are then also adjusted by the administrators of the Project.

 A Working Group participant may resign by unsubscribing from the mailing list(s), the WG_PARTICIPANTS.MD file(s) is/are adjusted by the administrators of the Project.